-- 14. Highlights that the energy poverty faced by a large share of the population in the Mediterranean area can have severe implications on health, well-being, social inclusion and quality of life.
-Member states should cooperate to address this issue, not only to improve the population's quality of life but also to be more energy efficient and, hence, have significant energy savings and protect the climate. - 15.
+- 14. Highlights that the energy poverty faced by a large portion of the population in the Mediterranean area can have severe implications on health, well-being, social inclusion and quality of life.
+Member states should cooperate to address this issue, not only to improve the population's quality of life and help provide better access to energy but also to be more energy efficient and, hence, have significant energy savings and protect the climate and biodiversity. - 15.
 Underlines the importance of member states accelerating the transition towards regenerative economic models that allow decoupling economic growth from resource use.
 Considers this transition an essential stepping stone towards keeping resource consumption within planetary boundaries and, therefore, striving to reduce the consumption footprint and significantly boost the circular material use rate in the coming decade. - 16.
-Stresses the importance of urban and regional planning cooperation to improve the circular economy and the relevance of involving all stakeholders to successfully implement waste management models that allow circular industrial processes, promote individual responsibility, broadly reduce the environmental footprint and promote circular economy as the norm. - 17.
+Stresses the importance of urban and regional planning cooperation to improve the circular economy and the relevance of involving all stakeholders to successfully implement waste management models that allow circular industrial processes, promote individual responsibility, broadly reduce the environmental footprint and promote a circular economy as the norm. - 16. a.
+Reminds that by 2050 our consumption needs to be fully within planetary boundaries; stresses that this would only be achieved if the European Union together with the overconsuming nations multiply their efforts in actions in favour of the environment, such as climate and biodiversity, and energy efficiency and transition, increase the resource efficiency by tenfold while respecting the non-toxicity and "do no significant harm" principle. - 17.
 Recognises that biodiversity loss and climate change pose a significant risk to public health and well-being, and priority should be given to protecting the oceans and biodiversity.
+Calls on member states to show ambition to reverse biodiversity loss.
+Welcomes the historic adoption, at the COP15 on biodiversity, of the Kunming-Montreal agreement which aims to protect 30% of land and oceans by 2030, to restore 30% of ecosystems by 2030, and cut the risks associated with the use of pesticides by half.
+Calls on the Member States to do everything to rapidly achieve these objectives.

-Calls on member states to show ambition to reverse biodiversity loss. - 18.
-Notes that biodiversity is suffering with human economic activity due to the release of nutrients, chemical pesticides, pharmaceuticals, hazardous chemicals, and urban and industrial waste water, and member states must update and enforce the current legislation to protect biodiversity.
-Underlines the importance of capacity building and invites member states to share best practices, knowledge and tools for biodiversity preservation. - 19.
-Calls on parliaments and member states to be ambitious regarding environmental and climate legislation and policies, improving transparency practices and engaging with civil society, allowing participation in decision-making processes regarding projects, plans and programmes affecting the environment and plans and programmes relating to the environment.
+18. Notes that biodiversity is suffering with human economic activity due to the release of nutrients, chemical pesticides, pharmaceuticals, hazardous chemicals, and urban and industrial wastewater, and member states must update and enforce their current legislation to protect biodiversity in the most appropriate way.
+Underlines the importance of capacity-building and invites member states to share best practices, knowledge and tools for biodiversity preservation.
+Welcomes the Kunming-Montreal Global Biodiversity Framework adopted at the UN Biodiversity Conference (GBF COP15).

+19. Calls on parliaments and member states to be ambitious regarding environmental and climate legislation and policies, improving transparency practices and engaging with civil society, allowing participation in decision-making processes regarding projects, plans and programmes affecting and related to the environment.
 Calls on all countries of the Mediterranean region to ratify the Aarhus Convention.